silviyahristova/handyfix/README.md

 <img src="assets/images/docs/service-mobile.jpg">,
 </details>

-* The section contain information about each of 8th services with appropriate image.
-The information is in detailabout the service, what is including and what to expect.
-The section is fully responsive, and it is stacking into a single column with text and image under the text.
-On larger screen the text and images are alternating once on left side, then on right side and so on.
-The section is quite long and the end of the section has a back-to-top link like a button, which sends users at the top of the page where is the navbar.
+* The section contains information about each of the eight services with appropriate images.
+The information is in detail about the service, what is included, and what to expect.
+The section is fully responsive, and it is stacked into a single column with text and image under the text.
+On a larger screen the text and images are alternating once on the left side, then on the right side and so on.
+The section is quite long, and the end of the section has a back-to-top link like a button, which sends users at the top of the page where is the navbar.

 ### **Our prices**